 Waterfront property can pretty alluring because you’re buying both land and the waterfront all in one swift stroke.
 After all, if you live there, it will be much like being on a perpetual vacation.
 But that same attractiveness has led many buyers to experience not a little remorse later down the road.
 Buying any property is typically a pretty complicated affair, but buying waterfront property comes with its own special set of complications.
 So make sure you know what you need to know before laying down your hard-earned cash.
-To help you out, here are 5 things you should know about buying waterfront property in Shoreline.
+To help you out, here are 5 things you should know about buying waterfront property in Seattle.

 1. The Property May Be More Important than the House/Structure

 When buying waterfront property, you should keep squarely in mind that the property itself may very well be a more important concern than the house or other structure that sits on it.
-So when it comes to waterfront property in Shoreline, here’s what the pros advise . . .
+So when it comes to waterfront property in Seattle, here’s what the pros advise . . .

 “Oftentimes, people fall in love with a house, but after they buy it, they realize the swimming is mucky, the view’s not very good, it’s difficult to get down to the water, or the place is not very private . . .
 You can change the house, but you can’t change the location, so buy a property that you really love.”

 2. You May Be Limited in What You Can Do

 Before you get locked into the purchase of waterfront property in Seattle, you also need to find out exactly what you can – and can’t – do with and to the property.
 If you want to make changes or improvements to the property, make sure early on that you can, especially if any government agencies (which can be fairly strict) are involved.

 In addition, you need to find what kind of activities are and are not allowed on the water.
 Many areas have restrictions on jet skis and speed boats, and others don’t allow gasoline-powered watercraft at all.